Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 • Bundled policy discounts remain in effect

-• Shared deductibles and liability limits reduce per-driver costs
+• Shared liability limits reduce per-driver costs

 When a Separate Policy Makes Sense